 Butterflying the pork tenderloin is not so difficult as you think.
 Just use a very sharp knife and work slowly and you’ll see there is nothing very hard in preparing the loin for stuffing.

-The use of bread crumbs for preparing the stuffing is something typical Hungarian, at least as I know.
+The use of bread crumbs for preparing the stuffing is typical Hungarian, at least as I know.
 When you make my stuffing, avoid adding excessive milk.
 If this happens, don’t panic, just squeeze a bit of milk from the bread core and you’re already on the right way.

 As you probably have seen in the video, I use several spices to flavor both the stuffing and flesh.
 As a result, you’ll enjoy a very tasty oven-roasted pork tenderloin.
 Plus, the meat is very frail as well because of the cooking technique which involves both low and medium-high temperatures.

-Finally, a thing that I underline is to NOT cut the roasted tenderloin immediately as it’s ready because will happen two things: the meat will break in small parts and the filling will leak because it’s not hardened.
+Finally, a thing that I underline is to NOT cut the roasted tenderloin immediately as it’s ready because will happen two things: the meat will break into small parts and the filling will leak because it’s not hardened.
 So, please be patient and wait a while to allow both roast and stuffing to cool and harden a bit.
 The result is worth your forbearance!